chuckcoughlin/bert/docs/testplan.md

 ## Test Plan

 This document lays out a series of feature tests for the "Bert" project.
 Those tests which have passed are coded in
 <span style="color:green;">green</span>.
-Failures of features that are  The green markup is a pretty fair indication of the progress of the project.
+Failures of features that have previously been reported as complete are marked in <span style="color:red;">red</span>.
+The green markup is a pretty fair indication of completion status of the project.

 ***************************************************************